Castle Cary: Transport

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from Mendip transmitting station.
+Local radio stations are BBC Radio Somerset, Heart West, Greatest Hits Radio South West, and Radio Ninesprings, a community based station which broadcast to the town.
+The town is served by the local newspaper, Western Gazette which publishes Thursdays.

 Landmarks

 Attractions in Castle Cary include a small circular eighteenth-century prison called the roundhouse.
 This is a temporary prison, or village lock-up.
 It was built in 1779 by Mr WM Clark for £23, from money left to the poor of Castle Cary in 1605.
 The structure is circular, stone and has a domed roof.
 It is 7 ft in diameter and 10 ft high with two iron grills for ventilation.
 The building has an inner and outer door.
 The interior of the building has a single stone privy.
 In 1992, the Lord of the Manor, Sir Henry Hoare Bt., gave the building to the parish council.

-The Market House a grade II* listed building built in 1855 in anticipation of increased trade after the projected arrival of the railway in 1856, by F.C.
-Penrose.
+The Market House is a grade II* listed building built in 1855 in anticipation of increased trade after the projected arrival of the railway in 1856, to a design by Francis Penrose.
 It replaced the former house on the site which had stood since 1616, and incorporating some features from the earlier building.
 The market house contains the local Castle Cary and District Museum.
 There is a varied collection of exhibits spread over the two floors of the building.
 The earliest are local fossils including ammonites and a display about the discovery of an ichthyosaurus at Alford.
 Local industry and agriculture are represented with displays on the production of rope and hemp and a collection of agricultural implements, tools and relics.
 A room is dedicated to the life and work of Parson James Woodforde who was born at the Parsonage in nearby Ansford in 1740.
 He was later curate at Thurloxton before moving to Norfolk.
 For nearly 45 years he kept a diary recording an existence the very ordinariness of which provides a unique insight into the everyday routines and concerns of 18th century rural England.

 Hadspen House is Grade II* Listed manor house outside the town.
 The original farmhouse was built by William Player between 1687 and 1689; the Hobhouse family acquired the house in 1785 and have owned it ever since.
 The gardens were restored by the garden writer and designer Penelope Hobhouse in the late 1960s.

 The Grade II* listed Top Mill Building at Higher Flax Mills which was built in the 19th century is on the Heritage at Risk Register.

-The Newt in Somerset, located in Hadspen, is a working estate with gardens, woodland, farmland and cyder orchards.